mistersingh179/bw-dashboard/README.md

 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

 ## Plan for personalization text
-- how fast was close clicked (from shown)
+- record when was close clicked
-- says thanks and dont scroll to bottom
--
+- at the 90th percentile time start the counter
+- redirect after 10 seconds to new page
+- new page has typewritter text
+- new page has options to customize
+- track personalize before or after collapse
+- please rate the personalization feature?
+- api for alwaysPz page to get content to show

+## for redirect
+- redirect them at X seconds to next article

 ## Plan for DiDna Launch

 Separate ad tag for each website